zetcco/graphql-federation-gateway-mediator/README.md

 # GraphQL Federation Mediator

-The GraphQL Federation Mediator is an application designed to act as a mediator between the "GraphQL Federation Gateway" and the "GraphQL Federation Schema Registry".
+The GraphQL Federation Mediator is an application designed to act as a mediator between the [GraphQL Federation Gateway](https://github.com/xlibb/graphql-federation-gateway) and the [GraphQL Federation Schema Registry](https://github.com/xlibb/graphql-schema-registry).
 Its primary function is to facilitate the communication and interaction between these two components in a GraphQL federation system.

 The "GraphQL Federation Gateway" is responsible for generating a Ballerina service based on a Supergraph Schema provided as input.
 On the other hand, the "GraphQL Federation Schema Registry" stores and manages these Supergraph Schemas.